MOARdV/AvionicsSystems/README.md

 ### IVA / Prop Creators:

-The [wiki](https://github.com/MOARdV/AvionicsSystems/wiki) contains the documentation for this mod, including guides to configuring props, integrating scripting, and the 900+ functions that MAS makes available.
+The [wiki](https://github.com/MOARdV/AvionicsSystems/wiki) contains the documentation for this mod, including guides to configuring props, integrating scripting, and about 1000 functions that MAS provides.
 Most of this documentation is geared towards IVA creators and prop developers.

 The MAS distribution contains multiple licensed components.
 The [license](https://github.com/MOARdV/AvionicsSystems/blob/master/LICENSE.md) document identifies these components and their licenses.